 There is really no better motivator than rewards if arranged in a right manner.
 Children can be motivated to finish their chores when they know that there is something in return.
 However, this should be carried out in moderation.

 If you’re interested in exposing your child in practical relatable activities, our Spanish Immersion Pre-School in Texas is right for them.
-We will be glad to entertain your inquiries so you can be guided about our programs at Caminito Spanish Immersion and Montessori School.
+We will be glad to entertain your inquiries so you can be guided about our programs at Caminito Spanish Immersion Private Preschool & Montessori.

 We’re also on Facebook!
 Like and follow us!